enisteper1/Discover-Books-with-Two-Towers/README.md

 At first,libraries are initalized, dataset is loaded and data is preprocessed.
 In order to train two tower architecture book pairs which are read from same user are selected.

 ## 2. Book to Book Model
 After data preprocessing sub-models are defined for id based features like ISBN, Author, Publisher.
-Then with addition of the text embedding of book titles and publication years Book to Book recommendation model is defined.
+With addition of the text embedding of book titles and publication years Book to Book recommendation model is defined.

 <h3 align=left> Two Tower Architecture </h3>
 <img src="https://github.com/enisteper1/Discover-Books-with-Two-Towers/assets/45767042/4b781add-f9e7-41f2-b703-9b039b43fa27" width="60%" height="60%">